 “They can’t be arrested.
 You could never hold them all.
 They have to be defeated.
 Humiliated.”

 In between his conflict with his old foes, Batman confronts the Mutant Gang (who are not actual mutants by the way).
 He recognizes that to beat them he must crush their head.
 After Batman beats the Mutant leader to a bloody pulp, the disillusioned Mutant Gang, with their proverbial god now proverbially dead, soon dissolves (reminiscent of the decapitation of Thulsa Doom in Conan the Barbarian).
 Unlike in Conan, however—and in a way much more accurate to human nature—many of the former gang members find in their enemy a new god worthy of their reverence.
-Donning woad and jackboots, the Sons of Batman cult are born-devoting themselves to mercilessly crushing crime and those too cowardly to fight it themselves.
+Donning woad and jackboots, the Sons of Batman cult is born—devoted to mercilessly crushing crime and those too cowardly to fight it themselves.
 More on them later . . .

 Superhuman, All Too Superhuman